RedHatInsights/insights-results-aggregator/README.md

 ### `stat.py`

 This script can be used to display statistic about rules that really 'hit' problems on clusters.
 Can be used against test data or production data if needed.

+### `gen_broken_messages.py`

+This script read input message (that should be coorect) and generates bunch of new messages.
+Each generated message is broken in some way so it is possible to use such messages to test how broken messages are handled on aggregator (ie. consumer) side.